izabera/webmutex/README.md

 Parameters:

-- `id` (leave empty to generate a new mutex)
+- `id`

 If `id` is empty, allocates a new mutex.
-Otherwise, tries to grab an existing mutex if it's free.
+Otherwise, tries to grab an existing mutex if it's currently free.

 Returns: